hotrodorm/hotrod/hotrod-project/docs/docs-5/config/tags/runtime-type-solver.md

 This expression declares a predicate to be evaluated.
 If found true that rule is selected and no further rules are processed.

 These expressions are written in JEXL syntax.
-For details on the JEXL's syntax see[Apache Commons JEXL](https://commons.apache.org/proper/commons-jexl/).
+For details on the JEXL's syntax see [Apache Commons JEXL](https://commons.apache.org/proper/commons-jexl/).

 ## Resulting Type